-The EMBA program runs in parallel with the Master of Technology Management program for Experienced Professionals (EMTM).
+The EMBA program runs in parallel with the Master of Science in Technology Management program for Experienced Professionals (MSTM).
 The latter starts in the Fall (September) and ends 21 months later at the conclusion of the Spring semester (end of May).
 There is typically a one or two-week break between semesters and a month break in August.

-Students intent on getting their MBA degree continue in the EMBA extension program which consists of five additonal courses.
-Students may start the extension program in any semester following completion of the EMTM component of the program.
+After completing the 12 courses of the MSTM curriculum, EMBA students continue in the EMBA extension program which consists of four courses designed to broaden competency in business management.
+Students may start the extension program in any semester following completion of the MSTM component of the program.

 Saturday Schedule: Students attend class every other Saturday on the Stevens campus in the Babbio Center for Technology Management.
 Class meets from 8:30 AM to 5.15 PM, with continental breakfast and lunch provided.
 Students take two courses per semester.